yassu/latex-template/readme.markdown

 This is a template for my project by using latex (thesis, report or presentation).

+Note that `SConStruct` is a file for building images in this project.
+Please don't use this file.

 What are files in this project?
 ---------------------------------